Drummer Boy (Alesha Dixon song)

 "Drummer Boy" is song by English singer-songwriter Alesha Dixon.
 It was released on 3 September 2010 as the lead single from her third studio album, The Entertainer.
 The first teasers for the song surfaced on Dixon's fansite in late July, and Dixon announced, via her various social networking sites, that the song would receive its radio play premiere on 23 July on BBC Radio 1 with Fearne Cotton.
 "Drummer Boy" debuted on the Irish Singles Chart at number twenty-three on 10 September 2010.
 The single peaked at Number 15 on the UK Singles Chart, making it Dixon's lowest peaking lead single from an album to date.

 Background

-Discussing the song's history, Dixon has said: "ShamRock aka Sak Pase – who's one of Akon's proteges – produced the track.
+Discussing the song's history, Dixon has said: "ShamRock Sak Pase – who's one of Akon's proteges – produced the track.
 And, as soon as I walked into the studio with him and Nate Walker (the track's co-writer) I instantly just felt something special!...
 You know, I'm always looking for something that's just full of life; that's different, quirky, and that can't be put in a box...
 Plus I loved the TOUGHNESS of it!
 I particularly loved the fact that it is female-empowering, but not in a feminist trying-to-wave-the-flag-and-be rude-about-men kind of way."